Jonathan-R-Hill/Language-App/README.md

 - [x] Need to add functionality to remove words from known list from the main vocab file
 - [x] Need to add duplicate word checking
 - [x] need to make randomise word order
+- [ ] need to make it so wrong words that are correctly answered are moved out of the wrong file
+- [ ] add summary after the wrong words have been completed
-- [ ] Add GUI once functionality is complete - Start soon
+- [ ] Add GUI once functionality is complete

 # Usage